rse/ipc-pubsub/README.md

 -----

-This [Node.js](https://nodejs.org) module provides an abstraction layer for Inter-Process-Communication through Publish-Subscribe.
+This [Node.js](https://nodejs.org) module provides an abstraction layer for Inter-Process-Communication through Publish-Subscribe communication.
 It supports the following modes:

 - Single-Process-Model (SPM):<br/>